Last updated: 31 May 2022

 - Your last bill, or last few bills, were estimated and the estimate was less than what you actually used.
 In these cases, you may be able to submit a self-meter read.
 See our Estimated Bills fact sheet – ‘ewov.com.au/fact-sheets/estimated-bills' – for more information.

 - Your last bill was based on an incorrect meter reading.

 - There was a problem with the reading process for your Smart Meter, solar bi-direction meter or interval meter (these meters automatically send your usage data to your energy distributor, who passes this on to your retailer).

 What are my rights?

-The Energy Retail Code (esc.vic.gov.au/electricity-and-gas/codes-guidelines-policies-and-manuals/energy-retail-code) and Water Customer Service Codes (Urban and Rural) (esc.vic.gov.au/water/codes-and-guidelines/customer-service-codes) set out the rules that apply when you have been overcharged for a payment or backbilled.
+The Energy Retail Code of Practice (esc.vic.gov.au/electricity-and-gas/codes-guidelines-and-policies/energy-retail-code-practice) and Water Customer Service Codes (Urban and Rural) (esc.vic.gov.au/water/codes-and-guidelines/customer-service-codes) set out the rules that apply when you have been overcharged for a payment or backbilled.